badimirzai/robotics-verifier-cli/README.md

-# Architon
+# Robotics Verifier CLI
+Project codename: Architon (tentative, may change).

 **Specification layer for robot hardware**
-Architon turns your robot's electrical architecture into a machine‑checkable spec.
+Robotics Verifier CLI turns your robot's electrical architecture into a machine‑checkable spec.
 It replaces scattered spreadsheets and implicit assumptions with structured YAML verified by a rule engine before you ever order parts.

 Deterministic today by design.
 Assistive AI can enter later when guarantees exist.